-To graduate from Shippensburg, all students need a minimum of 120 credits (some majors require more).
+To graduate from Ship, all students need a minimum of 120 credits (some majors require more).
 You accumulate these credits by fulfilling requirements in three areas:

 - General Education Courses (48 credits)

-- Credits for Your Major (the number will vary): Majors normally require around 36 credits but STEM majors may require more than 60.
+- Credits for Your Major (credits vary): Majors typically require at minimum 36 credits, but some may exceed 60.

-- Free Electives (the number of credits will vary): With majors that require fewer credits, you have more room for free electives: basically, this means that you can choose courses in which you have an interest.
-In this case, we strongly recommend that you consider a minor to strengthen your degree and provide you with more skills and options in the job market.
+- Free Electives (credits vary): Majors that require fewer credits have more room for free electives: basically, this means that you can choose courses in which you have an interest.
+In this case, we strongly recommend that you consider a minor or double major to strengthen your degree and provide you with more skills and options in the job market.

 As an Exploratory student, you will fulfill the same initial academic requirements as a declared student currently in a major program.
-You will take General Education courses while you determine your major.
+You will take General Education courses and AEES courses while you determine your major.

 The standard credit load is 15 (five courses) per semester.
 At 15 credits per semester and 30 per year, you should accumulate 120 credits in four years, which will satisfy most graduation requirements at Shippensburg.
 However, some majors require more than 120 credits; consequently, it may take longer than four years to graduate with majors in these fields or it may require you to take an overload of credits in the spring or fall or to take courses in the summer.

 Exploratory students can schedule as many as three 15-credit semesters of General Education courses, if necessary.
 By the time you begin scheduling classes (October-November of your sophomore year) for your fourth semester, you must have declared a major because you will have completed your General Education requirements and many of the upper level courses are closed except to students who have declared a major.